-One of the main reasons aside from ease of access that makes them popular pets is that they are not picky eaters.
+One of the main reasons aside from ease of access that makes them one of the best pet frogs for new owners is that they are not picky eaters.
 American bullfrogs love to feast on everything from mealworms to small fish.
 You have a lot of options when purchasing their food.

 They do require a fairy complex enclosure however, so this might be a drawback for some people.
 The good news is you can take your time to set everything up before you get your new bullfrog.

 2. Pacman Frog